DevDrupal33/display_builder/docs/page-layout.md

 Adding a page layout is simple:

 - Set the Label
-- Pick your Display Builder
+- Pick your Display builder
 - Set your conditions

 ![Add page layout](images/page-layout-add.webp)